echelonnought/echelonnought/README.md

 - 🔭 I’m currently working on  several projects for my portfolio
 - 🌱 I’m currently learning more on data structures and algos
-- 👯 I’m looking to collaborate on  collaborate on Open Source Projects
+- 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about JavaScript
 - 📫 How to reach me: [@ngole_lawson](https://twitter.com/ngole_lawson)
 - 😄 Pronouns: He/Him